Time for Me to Fly (song): Writing and recording

 I had a song, "Time for Me to Fly" on the You Can Tune a Piano but You Can't Tune a Fish album.
 One of our producers turned that down for 1976 R.E.O. album.
 It ended up a couple of years later on Tuna a..
 He told me it was a crummy song; it only had three chords; it was too slow.
 It wasn't an REO Speedwagon song.
 I started thinking "I like this song.
 If somebody writes it who is in REO Speedwagon, how can it not be an REO Speedwagon song."
 The sound of a band has to come from the band itself.
 That's when we decided to fire our producer and start producing ourselves.
 There's a million ways you can play any song.
 One way seems to use the way the song wants to be.

+Lyrics and music

+The lyrics of "Time for Me to Fly" are about a man who decides he's had enough of his lover and decides to leave her for good.
+They were inspired by Cronin's first breakup.
+The music has the sound of a country music ballad.
+Cronin plays an acoustic guitar using an open tuning.

+Reception

+Cash Box praised the "melodic singing and acoustic guitar work...enveloping chorus and...catchy lyric."
+Record World said that it is "characteristic of the group's imaginative use of rock's common raw materials."

+Ultimate Classic Rock critic Matt Wardlaw rated it as REO Speedwagon's all-time 3rd best song.

 In 2021, REO Speedwagon's home state of Illinois used the song as "Time for Me to Drive" for a tourism campaign.

+It was used in the 2010 film Grown Ups and in the "Kevin Cronin Was Here" episode of season 3 of the TV series Ozark.
+After the Ozark episode it returned to the charts, reaching number 34 on the Billboard Digital Song Sales chart and number 15 on the Hot Rock songs chart.